 In 2019, the firm launched a new philanthropic program: Weil Legal Innovators Program.
 Through this initiative, the firm has partnered with a group of law schools—Columbia, Duke, Georgetown, NYU, and University of Pennsylvania—to offer 10 incoming students an opportunity to perform one year of public service at a partnering nonprofit.
 The firm expects the group of participating law schools to grow in the future.
 The participants will defer law school for one year as they engage in the program and will receive a $50k salary plus a $10k law school scholarship.
 Each participant will also be paired with a Weil partner for mentoring.
 The firm’s goal is “to engage incoming law school students in addressing some of the most pressing social and legal challenges in our communities today.”

 News & Awards

-Weil has been recognized as one of the Most Innovative North American Law Firms by Financial Times every year since 2012.
-In 2019, the FT recognized Weil for its Diversity & Inclusion and Talent Management initiatives, as well as for its successful representations of Syncreon in its multi-jurisdictional global restructuring, NORDAM in a complex restructuring that allowed the company to remain family owned, Brookfield Asset Management in its acquisition of a stake in Oaktree Capital Management, and Sears in its successful chapter 11 filing and sale to ESL Investments.
+Weil has been recognized as one of the Most Innovative North American Law Firms by The Financial Times every year since 2012.
+In 2019, The Financial Times recognized Weil for its Diversity & Inclusion and Talent Management initiatives, as well as for its successful representations of Syncreon in its multi-jurisdictional global restructuring, NORDAM in a complex restructuring that allowed the company to remain family owned, Brookfield Asset Management in its acquisition of a stake in Oaktree Capital Management, and Sears in its successful Chapter 11 filing and sale to ESL Investments.

 - Counsel to Sears Holdings Corporation and affiliated debtors in its successful chapter 11 restructuring, one of the largest retail bankruptcies in history.